turbot/pipes-docs/docs/accounts/org/billing.md

 ### Cancellation

-If you wish to cancel your subscription: you can do so at any time by clicking the **Manage Subscription** button on the **Billing** page.
+If you wish to cancel your subscription, you can do so at any time by clicking the **Manage Subscription** button on the **Billing** page.

 This will take you to your AWS Marketplace subscriptions page.
 From there: